 One can only adopt through a registered and accredited Adoption Society.
 The stages of adoption are:

 ● Orientation Meeting

-One visits the adoption society and makes enquiries.
-The adoption process and the requirements are explained.
+One visits the adoption society and makes inquiries.
+The adoption process and requirements are explained.
 The adopting parent(s) fill and return the application forms.

 ● Home visit